custom-components/pyscript/docs/reference.rst

   function only logs a message, rather than implements the real ``print`` features, such as specifying an output file handle.
-- The built-in function decorators (e.g., ``state_trigger``) aren't functions that can be called and used in-line.
+- The built-in function decorators (e.g., ``state_trigger``) aren't functions that can be called and used in-line like real Python decorators.
 However, you can define your own function decorators that could include those decorators on the inner functions they define.
 Currently none of Python's built-in decorators are supported.

-Pyscript can call Python modules and packages, so you can always write your own native Python code (e.g., if you need a generator or other unsupported feature) that can be called by pyscript (see `Importing <#importing>`__ for how to create and import native Python modules in pyscript).
+The typical work-around for places where pyscript falls short is to move that code into a native Python module, and then import that module into pyscript.
+Pyscript can call Python modules and packages, so you could write your own native Python code (e.g., if you need a generator or other unsupported feature) that can be called by pyscript (see `Importing <#importing>`__ for how to create and import native Python modules in pyscript).
 You can also include native Python functions in your pyscript code by using the ``@pyscript_compile`` decorator.